menacit/virt_base_course/resources/lab/README.md

 Before starting with the lab tasks, the student should ensure their computer ("the lab system") has been setup and configured properly.
 The file "resources/lab\_setup.md" included in the course resource archive describes the configuration prerequisites and steps to validate them.

+### Manual validation before automation
+Before automating installation/configuration of software using Vagrant provisioners or statements in a Dockerfile, a good rule of thumb is to first attempt a manual installation in order to identify all steps required to successfully setup the application.
+Certain applications, like software package management tools, may require additional command-line arguments to operate without user interaction and thereby be automatable.

 ### Application sources and repositories